 This mantra has guided Natalie throughout her career as a criminal prosecutor and civil attorney.
-As a prosecutor in Polk County, Florida, Natalie prosecuted felony crimes against children where she developed her keen sense of justice and ability to approach each case with empathy and practicality.
+As a prosecutor, Natalie prosecuted felony crimes against children where she developed her keen sense of justice and ability to approach each case with empathy and practicality.
 She has continued to help those in need by offering high-quality legal advice for those facing divorce proceedings, child custody cases, and private Guardian Ad Litem cases.

 Natalie began her education as an undergraduate student at Baylor University, where she earned a bachelor’s degree in Speech Communications and Rhetoric and graduated with Honors.
 She went on to study law at Stetson University College of Law in Gulfport, Florida, where she was the sole recipient of the prestigious Drew Memorial Award for written and oral advocacy.
 While at Stetson, Natalie developed her keen sense of justice and desire to help the less fortunate and was recognized for her public service efforts at graduation.
 Natalie was also recognized for her strong oral arguments and unique legal strategies as a student at Stetson.

-Following her graduation from Stetson University College of Law in 2008, Natalie began working as an Assistant State Attorney in Polk County, prosecuting misdemeanor cases before being promoted to litigate general felony cases, where she excelled as a negotiator and trial attorney.
+Following her graduation from Stetson University College of Law in 2008, Natalie began working as an Assistant State Attorney prosecuting misdemeanor cases before being promoted to litigate general felony cases, where she excelled as a negotiator and trial attorney.
 She soon moved on to the Crimes Against Children division where she prosecuted felony crimes against children, including capital cases.
 During her time as an Assistant State Attorney, Natalie developed her stellar courtroom abilities and reputation as a fearsome litigator.